It’s only when you start trying to get away from plastic that you realise it’s literally everywhere.

 Except, no!
 This is not the end!
 Because while our everyday lives have been invaded by the slightly useful yet infinitely wasteful pollutant, there are people out there who are putting up a fight.

 You can call them activists, influencers, or simply good citizens.
-They’re from all over the world, a band of like-minded young people who are not only leading by example on living life with less plastic, but who also happen to be quite good at social media too.
+They’re from all over the world, a band of like-minded young people who are not only leading by example on living life with less plastic, but who also happen to be quite good at social media too — which is great, because their content can help inspire all of us to do more to cut plastic out of our lives.

 1. Franziska Trautmann

-When Trautmann was a student in New Orleans, she founded a grassroots recycling organisation with a friend of hers called Glass Half Full.
+When Trautmann was a student in New Orleans, she founded a grassroots recycling organization with a friend of hers, called Glass Half Full.
 Together, they’ve been turning glass into sand, solving two problems at once: offering a service to recycle glass, not provided by the state, while producing materials that could be used to slow down coastal erosion in the area.

 And in addition to saving 650,000lb of glass from landfill in their first year, Trautmann talks a lot about waste and recycling on TikTok.
 While giving a behind-the-scenes look at her life as the “Queen of Recycletok”, Trautmann has been encouraging her 55,000 followers to do Plastic Free July, makes facts about how little plastic actually gets recycled go viral, and shares extremely satisfying videos of melting sand back into glass to make sustainably chic jewelry.